Full Moon, Dirty Hearts: Reception

-Full Moon, Dirty Hearts received mostly mixed reviews on its release.
+Full Moon, Dirty Hearts received mixed reviews on its release.
 Andy Gill of The Independent said the album was "a return to rock music, pure and simple, with hard drums and big, dirty guitars".
 In his review for the 2002 book All Music Guide to Rock, Stephen Thomas Erlewine rated the album one star out of five and said, "Full Moon, Dirty Hearts sounds tired and as calculated as X." He concluded his review by stating, "INXS sounds energetic throughout the album, but the experimentation is poorly executed and there is a serious lack of strong songs and singles, apart from two duets: 'Please (You Got That ...)' with Ray Charles and the title track, which features Chrissie Hynde."
 Erlewine's one-star review was ported from the book to the AllMusic website in 2002, but after March 2024 the website changed the rating to two stars.

 Billboard (magazine) Hailed, the Aussie rock giants again for making bold inroads into new sonic terrain.
 Initiating, Among the curve balls here are duets with Ray Charles and Chrissie Hyde - on "Please (You Got That...)" and title cut, respectively - and a track mixed by Brian Eno that bears his stamp, On the more conventional side, "The Gift," which is apt to appeal to Inxs' album rock and modern rock supporters."
 Entertainment Weekly "Wrote"-...FULL MOON DIRTY HEARTS is full of killer hooks.
 There's something in nearly every song that Jumps out at you, propulsive drum attacks, Jabbing bass lines, and, above all, flashes of lightning - sharp melody..."
 Rating: B."

 Music Week gave the album four out of five stars, and described the rock-heavy style as the band taking "a step back" from their "flirtations with funk and pop sensibilities".
 The Accrington Observer, said "Thrilled To Excess" Writing a positive review of the Album.
 With no punches pulled it roars in with Days of Rust, a strong and heavy song which is vaguely reminiscent of Big Country, they wrote, this is the start of a rollercoaster ride of seriously sexy guitars, thumping drums and gut-wrenching bass lines designed purely to thrill."